Bus, train fares to go up by 9 cents from Dec 28 for adult card users: Public Transport Council

 Bus fare revenues will increase by about S$73.5 million, which will be used by the Government to offset bus operation subsidies.

-In a Facebook post, Minister Khaw Boon Wan said it requires "sound judgement" to distribute the costs of public transport between commuters and tax payers.
+Mr Khaw said in his Facebook post that it requires "sound judgment" to distribute the costs of public transport between commuters and tax payers.

 This is relatively easy when fares are adjusted downwards, he noted, as was the case between 2015 and 2017.